 This webinar will also share key insights learned from the nationally recognized BrainSTEPS Brain Injury School Consulting Program in Pennsylvania (PA) over the last 16 years, a statewide program jointly funded by the PA Department of Health and PA Department of Education.

-Registration - Education Blocks Webinar
+Recording - Education Blocks Webinar

 Opening the Door to Inpatient Rehabilitation for Individuals With Disorders of Consciousness